mariopineda/drpineda.ca/_posts/2014-01-30-A-tale-of-two-JrFLL-teams.md

 	 <figure>
 	 <img src="/img/post_images/JrFLL-2013-blueprint.jpg" width="100%">
 	 <figcaption>
-	 The ideas of the Allendale LEGO Kids were summarized in a hand drawn blueprint for the model.
+	 The ideas of the Allendale LEGO Kids were summarized in a highly technical blueprint for the model.
 	 </figcaption>
 	 </figure>
 	 </p>